KannonZenetism/zenetism-field-physics/zenetism/MP03-ethics-and-soul-ch5-6.5.md

 It identifies.
 It chooses.
 It remembers.
-It is not merely aware of the pattern —
+It is not merely aware of pattern —
-it becomes the navigator of the pattern.
+it becomes the navigator of pattern.

 The inverse layers mirror this structure: